rabeshi/eaamo-website/content/virtual_venue/_index.md

 ### Support Contacts

-For support questions before the conference officially starts, write to gc22@eaamo.org AND/OR travelgrants22@eaamo.org.
+For support questions before the conference officially starts, write to Sandro Radovanović (sandro.radovanovic@gmail.com), or to gc22@eaamo.org AND/OR travelgrants22@eaamo.org.